- What is the difference between the new Keurig® Classic and Plus Series brewing systems?

 - Which brewer models are compatible with each of the My K-Cup® filter accessories?

-• The original My K-Cup® filter accessory is compatible with all of our classic Keurig® K-Cup® brewers, including the K10 MINI Plus brewer, K40/K45 Elite brewers, K60/K65 Special Edition & Signature brewers, and K70/K75 Platinum brewers.
+The original My K-Cup® filter accessory is compatible with our Keurig® Classic Series brewers, including the Keurig® K15, and the K50/K55.
+It is also compatible with our original Keurig® K-Cup® brewers, including the K10 MINI Plus brewer, K40/K45 Elite brewers, K60/K65 Special Edition & Signature brewers, and K70/K75 Platinum brewers.

 - How much coffee can each of the My K-Cup® filter accessories brew?

 Both My K-Cup® accessories are optimized to brew all of the K-Cup® brew sizes available with your brewer – from 4oz. to 12oz., depending upon the specific brewer you have.

 - What is the optimal grind for the My K-Cup® filter accessory?

 If you grind your own beans, you should start with a coarser grind similar to a French press.
 Avoid a fine espresso grind setting, as that may clog the screen or result in poor extraction.
 Fine or espresso grinds, tea leaves, cocoa, and other powdered beverages are not recommended.

 - Can I brew more than once using the same coffee grounds?

 For optimal flavor and taste, brewing more than once with the same grounds is not recommended.

 - Which brewers is the GE® Keurig® Coffee Maker Water Filter compatible with?